20Koen02/KW6502/Software/08_ms_basic/README.md

 OSI 6502 BASIC VERSION 1.0 REV 3.2
 COPYRIGHT 1977 BY MICROSOFT CO.

-Please set serial port baud rate to 9600
+Please set serial port baud rate to 9600.
+There are a few example BASIC programs in de programs folder.
 Included is a slow_paste ahk script to paste from clipboard at a lower pace.

 MODIFIED BY KOEN VAN WIJNGAARDEN 2021: